 Albright College is a church-affiliated coeducational liberal arts college in Reading, Pennsylvania—45 miles from Philadelphia.
-With an enrollment around 1,650 and a 14:1 student-faculty ratio, students can choose from more than 50 programs of study, including majors in the arts, sciences, Education, Business, and more.
-Albright supports students looking to transfer by offering rolling admission, matriculation agreements and dual enrollment with numerous community colleges, and more.
+With an enrollment of around 1,650 and a 14:1 student-faculty ratio, students can choose from more than 50 programs of study, including majors in the arts, sciences, Education, Business, and more.
+Albright supports students looking to transfer by offering rolling admission, matriculation agreements, and dual enrollment with numerous community colleges, and more.

 Bloomsburg University of Pennsylvania

 Bloomsburg University of Pennsylvania is a public comprehensive university—one of three Commonwealth University schools—in Bloomsburg, Pennsylvania.
 The University offers 57 undergraduate programs with more than 66 minors as well as 19 graduate degrees to 7,400+ students.
-Bloomsburg has articulation agreements with community colleges across the state, including the Reverse Transfer Programs, which allows you to earn your associate degree while also working toward your bachelor’s at BU at the same time.
+Bloomsburg has articulation agreements with community colleges across the state, including the Reverse Transfer Programs, which allow you to earn your associate degree while also working toward your bachelor’s at BU at the same time.

 The Catholic University of America